iOSArchive/jailbreak-tool-32/README.md

                                                                            myjb25 only support iOS 10 32bit.

 I'll not explaining what iOS version and arch that a tools is supported in details because this is a archive repository.
 You have to ask someone and get your iPA :)

+Feels free to adding more tools and even write explaining for me :)